 An increase of 10,000 followers on Instagram in the next four months.

-When writing this portion of your brief, make sure that your goal and objectives are clearly defined.
+When writing this portion of your creative brief, make sure that your goal and objectives are clearly defined.
 Use clear, plain, and simple language to get your point across.
-You aren’t trying to prove your English proficiently here!
-For example;
+For example:

 Our company is seeking to institute an accessible website with a variety of different landing pages that will be completed ASAP.